Budget Direct Personal Effects cover

 Does contents insurance cover mobile phones, laptops and other gadgets?

-Budget Direct Contents Insurance covers mobile phones, laptops and other gadgets lost or damaged inside your home by an insured event.
+Budget Direct Contents Insurance covers mobile phones, laptops and other gadgets damaged inside your home by an insured event.

 This includes events like theft and storms but excludes accidental damage (e.g. due to you dropping your phone on the floor at home).